f32c/f32c/src/bench/coremark/README.txt

-The EEMBC license only permits downloads of CoreMark software sources directly from their web site on individual basis, hence you should register at www.eembc.org and download CoreMark tarball from there.

-Unpack the tarball so that all sources are moved in this directory:

-tar xf coremark_v1.0.tgz
-mv coremark_v1.0/* .

-Then, patch the original Makefile:

-patch -p 0 < Makefile.diff

-The "make" command can then be used to build the benchmark.
-Note that the default load address is 0x400.
+The EEMBC license for coremark is vague and above all is not irrevocable, hence the coremark sources are not included here, but have to be downloaded separately.
+The "build.sh" script provided here should do the
+job: fetch the appropriate sources from github, and build both mips and riscv versions of the benchmark.

+Note that by default the binaries are linked at 0x00000400.
+To build coremark for execution at some other address, add LOADADDR=0x80000000 to "make" arguments.

+Use "ujprog -ta coremark.riscv.srec" / "ujprog -ta coremark.mips.srec"
+or some other ASCII terminal emulation program to send the .srec encoded binaries from the cm_src directory to the FPGA.